Kal-Dan/Kal-Dan/README.md

 - 👋 Hi, I’m @Kal-Dan
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning python and such
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: twitter 🐦 @dan_kaliba,  kaliba@protonmail.com
+- 📫 How to reach me: blueSky 🦋 kaliba.bsky.social,  kaliba@protonmail.com

 <!---
 Kal-Dan/Kal-Dan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.